FinalVossler/Root-Front-Host/README.md

 # Todos:

-- Automatically add read permissions to all existing roles in relation to a newly created model (for a client to immediately be able to read another client's products without need the super admin role configuration)
+- When a price field is removed, and the model is saved as such, the new "undefined" value for the price field isn't being taken into consideration (update the ModelUpdateCommand to accept null in price and quantity and image fields)
+- If a model is sellable, in the model editor, force the price and quantity fields to be required fields
-- Make the field name unique (add backend validations, etc...)
+- Make the field name unique (add backend validators, etc...)
 - Add more explicit error messages to permission denied messages (for the user to know which elements he doesn't have access to and that's causing the error)
 - Get orders and associated entities in one go in the orders' page.
 - Add a magic button in the models page that shows a modal that's automatically filled with product model fields (in order to simplify the creation process of a custom product for the seller)
 - Incomplete addresses permissions: implement own address deletion, update and read permissions (back and front)
 - Add a field of type state tracking (Can be used for a product order status or the order status)

-- Show the redirection button to an order or a product in an entity's page. (if the entity has this information)
 - Inside an entity, show the list of all the entities that have the concerned entity as a productId inside its orderAssociationConfig (like showing the comments of an entity)

 - Add an additional backend verification for the shipping method for each product based on its available shipping methods